bcomnes/node-handbook/README.md

 ## Callback you later

 You can read more about callbacks, but the best way to learn how to use them is to read and write lots of them!
+While your doing that, peruse through these lovely links.

 - [maxogden/art-of-node#callbacks](https://github.com/maxogden/art-of-node#callbacks)
 - [callbackhell.com](http://callbackhell.com/)